Solutions-Nitriques/anti_brute_force/README.md

 #### Beware, you will loose settings after upgrading from < 1.0.2 ####
 ***You must uninstall all previous version and install the new one***

-- Unzip the anti_brute_force.zip file
+- `git clone` / download and unpack the tarball file
 - (re)Name the folder ***anti_brute_force***
 - Put into the extension directory
-- Enable/install just like any other extension
+- Enable/install just like any other extension (@see <http://getsymphony.com/learn/tasks/view/install-an-extension/>)
 - (optional) Go to the *Preferences* page to customize settings
 	- Maximum failed count before user gets banned
 	- Banned duration - number of minutes IP is banned